 Practice Ready Assessment Recommendations and Outcomes

-The Registrar of the College will review the assessment report and recommendations from the Faculty of Medicine at Dalhousie University:
+The Registrar of the College will review the assessment report and recommendations from the relevant department in the Faculty of Medicine at Dalhousie University to determine one of the following:

-- The physician has demonstrated the competencies necessary for Defined licensure, with or without conditions and restrictions on the licence.
+- The physician has demonstrated the competencies necessary for Defined licensure, with or without additional conditions and/or restrictions on the licence.

 - The physician has not demonstrated competencies for any form of licensure.